 There’s a reason the Buena Vista Social Club has supplied Cuba’s unofficial soundtrack for decades.
 To hear the original “estrellas” belt out their classic tunes, be sure to visit the Sociedad Cultural Rosalia de Castro for the best musical revue in town.
 Housed above an antique, open-air marble staircase, the big-band sound carries through the courtyard and will get you on your feet in no time.
 Enjoy the infectious beats and booming brass from over a dozen players – and sink your teeth into the club’s delicious ropa vieja sandwich while you’re at it.

 Visit a Cigar Factory

 Since you no longer have to smuggle the country’s signature export upon your return, why not visit the production house straight at the source?
 Take a tour at the Fábrica de Tabaco Partagas to watch the hand-rolling in action, breathing in the rich aromas of the locally-grown national crop.
-Then head downstairs to the shop for an abundant selection of boxes ready for purchase to bring back home to friends and family – that is, if you can abstain from smoking them all yourself…Continue to 11 of 11 below.
+Then head downstairs to the shop for an abundant selection of boxes ready for purchase to bring back home to friends and family – that is, if you can abstain from smoking them all yourself!